We often hear questions about high school health (and everything else homeschooling).

 2) Create a Carnegie credit.

 Log 120-135 hours of individual instruction in health topics.
-Choose health topics from a wholistic approach and work with your teen to develop a plan for healthy lifestyle.
+First, choose health topics from a wholistic approach and work with your teen to develop a plan for healthy lifestyle.
 (Here is a post that explains Carnegie units.)
-Choose activities that they can develop skills in:
+Then, decide on activities that they can develop skills in:

 - Spiritual development